Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `INLINE` - Editing the other side includes choosing, creating and editing elements from this side.
 * `EMBEDDED` - Editing the other side allows embedded creation and editing of an element from this side.

-For each entity the generator creates some templates to be included in the [edit templates](#edit-action) of related entities (for example a display list and another one for edit).
+For each entity the generator creates some templates to be included in the [edit templates](#edit-action) of related entities (for example a detail list and another one for edit).
 Depending on which edit mode is defined for a relationship the corresponding edit template (choose or edit) is included or not.

 * `NONE` means that there is no possibility to take influence on the association.
 * `CHOOSE` means that it is possible to select a related entity (using dropdowns, radio buttons, checkboxes or auto completion).